RyanQuey/packer-boxes/README.md

 # Linux Packer configurations.
 Based on Jeff Geerling's Packer build configurations for Vagrant boxes.

+TODO note that the easy-config box has all the latest scripts for ubuntu18.04 setup.
+Need to put in more generic spot probably

 ## Home config files:
 make sure to put in the `shared/home-configs` and layout as if it was the home folder